Skip Navigation

 Rate of opioid-related deaths

 Data source: Substance Use and Harms Tool, Public Health Ontario.
-Includes preliminary death data for 2023.
+Includes preliminary death data for 2022 and 2023.

 Opioid reports